awez/amirrajan.github.com/a-dark-room/index.md

 Here we are.
 Ten days after A Dark Room made it to the #1 spot in the UK.
 This morning, A Dark Room is ranked #1 in the RPG category, #5 in the Games category, and is the #10 app, _overall_.
 I still have no idea what's happening.
 I don't know definitively whether the buzz in the United Kingdom somehow caused the same kind of viral outbreak in the United States.

 But (so far) the trends are holding.
 As soon as A Dark Room hit the #1 spot in the RPG category, a snowball effect occurred (similar to what I saw in the UK).
 If you look at the [rank progression in the UK](#topappday5), you'll notice that A Dark Room hit the #1 spot overall, three days after it became #1 in the RPG category.
-A Dark Room hit the #1 RPG spot in the US late on April 6th... which makes day number 3, today.
+A Dark Room hit the #1 RPG spot, in the US, late on April 6th... which makes day number 3, today.
 I doubt it'll jump 10 spots in one day, but it's worth noting how similar the trends are.

 Outside of impacts associated with being #1 in the UK.
 The following _may_ have given A Dark Room more steam in the United States.